-For nine years, the US-Asia Institute’s J. Matthew Szymanski Rule of Law Program has brought Chinese law students to Washington, D.C. for a 4-week intensive program designed to give them exposure to the institutions and officials of the U.S. government and legal system.
-The summer of 2016 marked our ninth annual ROL program for Chinese Students.
+Each summer since 2008, the US-Asia Institute’s J. Matthew Szymanski Rule of Law Program has brought Chinese law students to Washington, D.C. for a four-week intensive program designed to expose them to the institutions and officials of the U.S. government and legal system.
+Our 11th annual “DC Program” ran June 25–July 20, 2018.
+Read more here.

 Each summer since 2016, the US-Asia Institute’s J. Matthew Szymanski Rule of Law Program has sent U.S. law students to China for a two-week program designed to expose them to the institutions and officials of the Chinese government and legal system.
 Our third annual “China Program” ran May 20–June 2, 2018.
 Read more here.